jerturowetz/notes/groceries.md

 ## Pharmacy

-- tylonol cold daytime
+- tylonol cold for baby
-- toothbrush & toothpaste (for work)
+- floss for work

 ## Chinese grocery